-1 Train path
+t.
+Train path

-1. General informat ion
+1. General information

 1.1 Service Train path falls under Category 1 of Annex II to Directive 2012/34/EU.

 1.2 Supplier ProRail

-1.3 Term of validity The service is offered during the terr m of the Network Statement.
+1.3 Term of validity The service is offered during the terr n of the Network Statement.

 2. Function

-The use of train paths according to tallocation process.
-This includes the he right to train paths acquired through the capacity following elements:

-2.1 Description applications Donna, Information BuitenTermijnAanvragen 118 (BU Client, TNR and the possibility t Capacity requests and plan and standard) are made available, a Depending on the number of tra returns and changes to infrastructure capacity 117 the on possessions, Order Portal, JTA, Late Requests), LOA-Online, Mijn Treinen, RMS o submit capacity requests via the publication I execution information (according to TAF/TAP TSI as described in Appendix 23 item 27.
-In paths budgeted, the titleholder is provided with a Order Portal facility in accordance with the table
+2.1 Description The use of train paths according to the right to train paths acquired through the capa allocation process.
+This includes the following elements: Capacity allocation a.
+For the processing of requests, returns and changes to infrastructure capacity applications Donna, Information on possessions, Order Portal, BuitenTermijnAanvragen (BUTA, Late Requests), LOA-Online, Mijn Treinen, Client, TNR and the possibility to submit capacity requests via the publication Capacity requests and plan and execution information (according to TAF/TAP T standard) are made available, as described in Appendix 23 item 27.
+Depending on the number of train paths budgeted, the titleholder is provided with number of subscriptions to the Order Portal facility in accordance with the table below.

 Budgeted traffic volume per year (train kilometres) Number of subscriptions to the Order Portal

 from 50 million 150

 from 5.0 million 50

 between 2.5 and 5.0 million 25

 between 1.0 and 2.5 million 15

 to 1.0 million 8

 b.
-The reserving of capacity accor ding to the agreed capacity allocation.
+The reserving of capacity accord ding to the agreed capacity allocation.